-Based on what the ophthalmologist finds, he or she may ask you to:
+Based on what the ophthalmologist finds when examining your hyphema, he or she may ask you to:

 - wear a special shield over your eye to protect it

 - cut back on physical activity, or to rest in bed

 - raise the head of your bed to help your eye drain

 - see your ophthalmologist often so he or she can check your healing and eye pressure.
 He or she may prescribe eye drops to decrease the swelling inside your eye and to ease the pain or discomfort.